Highlander Research and Education Center

 The Highlander Research and Education Center, formerly known as the Highlander Folk School, is a social justice leadership training school and cultural center in New Market, Tennessee.
-Founded in 1932 by activist Myles Horton, educator Don West, and Methodist minister James A. Dombrowski, it was originally located in the community of Summerfield in Grundy County, Tennessee, between Monteagle and Tracy City.
-It was featured in the 1937 short film, People of the Cumberland, and the 1985 documentary film, You Got to Move.
-Much of the history was documented in the book Or We'll All Hang Separately: The Highlander Idea by Thomas Bledsoe.
+Founded in 1932 by activist Myles Horton, educator Don West, and Methodist minister James A. Dombrowski, it was originally located in the community of Summerfield in Grundy County,Tennessee, between Monteagle and Tracy City.

-Highlander provides training and education for emerging and existing movement leaders throughout the South, Appalachia, and the world.
-Some of Highlander's earliest contributions were during the labor movement in Appalachia and throughout the Southern United States.
-During the 1950s, it played a critical role in the American Civil Rights Movement.
-It trained civil rights leader Rosa Parks prior to her historic role in the Montgomery bus boycott, as well as providing training for many other movement activists, including members of the Student Nonviolent Coordinating Committee (SNCC), Septima Clark, Anne Braden, Martin Luther King Jr., James Bevel, Hollis Watkins, Bernard Lafayette, Ralph Abernathy and John Lewis in the mid- and-late 1950s.
-Backlash against the school's involvement with the Civil Rights Movement led to the school's closure by the state of Tennessee in 1961.
+Highlander has provided education to labor and political leaders throughout the American South, Appalachia, and the world.
+Highlander's earliest contributions were to the Depression era labor movement.
+During the mid-to-late 1950s, it played a critical role in the American Civil Rights Movement, for example, training Rosa Parks prior to her historic role in the Montgomery bus boycott.
+The school taught many other movement activists including Southern Christian Leadership Conference (SCLC) founders Martin Luther King Jr. and Ralph Abernathy, and future Student Nonviolent Coordinating Committee (SNCC) members Septima Clark, Anne Braden, James Bevel, Hollis Watkins, Bernard Lafayette, John Lewis, and Julian Bond.
+Soon after attending Highlander, Bevel, Lafeyette, and Lewis, along with Diane Nash, founded the Nashville Student Movement.

-Staff reorganized and moved to Knoxville, Tennessee, where they rechartered Highlander under the name "Highlander Research and Education Center."
-Highlander has been in its current (and longest consecutive) home in New Market, Tennessee, since 1971.
-Highlander's archives reside at the Wisconsin Historical Society and the Louis Round Wilson Library at the University of North Carolina at Chapel Hill.
+Backlash against Highlander's civil rights work led to the school's closure by the state of Tennessee in 1959.
+The staff reorganized and moved to Knoxville, where they rechartered the school under the name "Highlander Research and Education Center."
+Since 1971 it has been located in New Market.
+The school was featured in the 1937 short film, People of the Cumberland, and the 1985 documentary, You Got to Move.
+Much of its history was recorded in the book Or We'll All Hang Separately: The Highlander Idea by Thomas Bledsoe.
+Highlander's archives reside in the Wisconsin Historical Society and in the Louis Round Wilson Library at the University of North Carolina at Chapel Hill.